-IFRS 16, Leases - IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
+New standard IFRS 16 Leases ("IFRS 16") was issued by IASB to replace IAS 17 Leases ("IAS 17").
+IFRS 16 is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract, the lessee and the lessor.
 The new standard eliminates the classification of leases as either operating or finance leases as is required by IAS 17 and instead introduces a single lessee accounting model.
-IFRS 16 is applicable to annual reporting periods beginning on or after January 1, 2019.